-A hurricane is a cyclonic weather system that forms in the tropics and has sustained wind speeds of more than 74 miles per hour.
+Hurricanes and typhoons are cyclonic weather systems that form in the tropics and have sustained wind speeds of more than 74 miles per hour.

 What is the difference between a hurricane, a typhoon and a cyclone?

-Hurricanes are delicate and need specific conditions to form and persist.
+Hurricanes and typhoons are delicate and need specific conditions to form and persist.
 The sea temperature needs to be at least 27°C, which is why they only form in the tropics.

 The air above the sea heats up via convection and this warm, moist air rises.
 As the atmosphere heats up, the pressure changes and lowers at the surface.

 Wind from the surrounding areas then rushes in to fill the space left by this area of low pressure, while the earth’s rotation causes the wind to spiral and become cyclical.